erdc/proteus/proteus/SWFlow/README.md

 ## Getting Started

-These instructions will help you run these tests on your local machine and help you set up new tests for your specific needs.
+These instructions will help you run and create new SWFlow tests on your local machine.

 ### Prerequisites